-- Our website www.fcho.co.uk - Telephone 0161 393 7117 - Email or letter - In person at our office First Place, 22 Union Street, Oldham OL1 1BE - Through a third party Councillor, family member and partner agency - Reports can be made anonymously however this may restrict the action we can take
+- Our website www.fcho.co.uk/myaccount - Telephone 0161 393 7117 - Email asb@fcho.co.uk or Letter - In person to our office First Place, 22 Union Street, Oldham OL1 1BE - Through a third party Councillor, family member and partner agency - Reports can be made anonymously however this may restrict the action we can take

-We may ask you to complete a written diary of incidents using our online diary form and to record noise using the "NoiseApp."
-If you don't have access to the internet we can give you a supply of diary forms you can complete.
+We may ask you to complete a written diary of incidents using our online diary form and to record noise using the "NoiseApp" If you don't have access to the internet we can give you a supply of forms you can complete.

 We will make regular contact with you.
-Information given to us will be treated confidentially and will only be shared with your consent, in line with our legal responsibilities or clear instructions from the Courts to disclose such information.
+Information given to us will be treated confidentially and will only be shared with your consent or clear instructions from the Courts to disclose such information.
 If there are safeguarding concerns about vulnerable adults and/or children we will share information with other agencies.